Skip to main content

 Client side rendering

+This is difficult to do without making changes to your application.
 In other words, you cannot do conditional testing safely if you want your tests to run 100% consistently.

-But do not fret - there are better workarounds to still achieve conditional testing without relying on the DOM.
+But do not fret - there are workarounds to still achieve conditional testing without relying on the DOM.
 You have to anchor yourself to another piece of truth that is not mutable.

 The strategies